rbms-bsc/DCRMR/_pages/PPDM/Name-of-publisher.md

 (*Comment*: Full publisher’s name reads: A la librairie de J. Carez, e̓diteur, Rue Haute Feuille, No. 18.
 Chez Verière, Quai des Augustins, No. 25.
 Chez Bossange, père, Rue de Richelieu, No. 60)

-If a statement such as “Privately printed” appears on the title page, transcribe it as, or as part of, the publisher statement.
+If a statement such as “Privately printed” appears on the title page, transcribe it as, or as part of, the [publication statement](/DCRMR/books/ppdm/Publication-statement/).

 Example: `Privately printed`